Modeling, Simulation, and Analysis

 The electric infrastructure has served the nation remarkably well, but is likely to see more changes over the next decade than it has seen over the past century.
 In particular, the widespread deployment of renewable generation, smart-grid controls, energy storage, and new conducting materials will require fundamental changes in algorithms and tools for modeling, simulation, and analysis.

 With the penetration of smart loads and distributed generation (especially small wind turbines and roof-top photovoltaic panels) the need for detailed modeling of the lower voltage networks in the grid becomes apparent.
 Additionally, it is not feasible to model air conditioning units in 200 million+ homes and businesses in the U.S. based on the electro-thermal conversion equations.
-In this Initiative, we will explore statistical approaches and behavior modeling to characterize the stochastic nature of smart grid devices and increased level of human intervention.
+In this Initiative, we are exploring statistical approaches and behavior modeling to characterize the stochastic nature of smart grid devices and increased level of human intervention.

-In contrast with the traditional leadership class high-performance computing (HPC) problems, the power grid operation has strong real-time requirements.
+In contrast with the traditional leadership class advanced computing (HPC) problems, the power grid operation has strong real-time requirements.
 To achieve these, we envision a solution that advances the science on two fronts: real-time HPC and parallel algorithms and solvers.
 We believe that multiple HPC systems will have to be deployed because the geographically distributed data, tight real-time requirements, and the large data volume prohibit a single centralized computer system.

 The eventual long-term assessment of power grid performance involves larger-scale models and higher uncertainties and thus requires a multi-scale model and an extreme scale simulator capable of simulating the entire national grid.
 Using the modeling efforts presented earlier, this multi-scale model will integrate both the transmission grid models with millions of variables and the distribution grid models with millions of customers.